turbot/steampipe-plugin-scaleway/docs/tables/scaleway_rdb_instance.md

 # Table: scaleway_rdb_instance

-A Database Instance is composed of one or more Nodes, depending of the is_ha_cluster setting.
+A database instance is composed of one or more nodes, depending on the high-availability cluster setting.

 ## Examples